Loena Hendrickx: 2021–2022 season: Beijing Olympics and World silver

 Named to her second Belgian Olympic team, Hendrickx served as Belgium's co-flagbearer during the opening ceremonies, alongside alpine skier Armand Marchant.
 Hendrickx began the 2022 Winter Olympics women's event placing seventh in the short program.
 She put a hand down on her double Axel and fought for other jump landings, admitting after, "I think I had a little adrenaline, and 70 points is still okay."
 Ninth in the free skate, she finished eighth overall.

 The Belgian skating federation initially forgot to submit Hendrickx's name to compete at the 2022 World Championships, but upon publication of the entry list, they were able to correct this via appeal to ISU president Jan Dijkema.
 Due to Vladimir Putin's invasion of Ukraine days after the Olympics concluded, all Russian and Belarusian athletes were banned from participating at the World Championships.
-With the Russian women who had dominated the sport for most of the preceding eight years absent, Hendrickx was perceived as a major podium contender.
+With the Russian women who had dominated the sport for most of the preceding eight years absence, Hendrickx was perceived as a major podium contender.
 She tore a groin muscle three weeks before the championships and was unable to train before the competition began.
 Despite a rough landing on her combination, Hendrickx finished second in the short program, winning a silver small medal.
 With 75.00 points, she was 5.32 points behind segment leader Kaori Sakamoto and 2.45 points ahead of third-place Mariah Bell.
 In the free skate, Hendrickx underrotated two triple jumps, but placed second in that segment as well to take the silver medal.
 She became the first Belgian woman to win a World Championship medal and the first Belgian figure skater to do so in any discipline since the pair team Lannoy/Baugniet in 1948.
-Reflecting on her struggle with injury, Hendrickx said, "I'm proud I didn’t give up despite my injury, but I think today was a limit, and now my body needs a rest."
+Reflecting on her struggle with injury, Hendrickx said, "I'm proud I didn't give up despite my injury, but I think today was a limit, and now my body needs a rest."